 The table below highlights different types of trusts and the person or entity responsible for the income tax liability.

 Trust income tax rates

 While income tax rates for trusts are similar to those for individuals, the thresholds differ significantly, and have for a number of years.
-As of 2019, the top tax rate of 37% on ordinary income (e.g., interest, nonqualified dividends, and business income) begins after reaching a threshold of only $13,051.
-Compare these thresholds to those for single filers, where the top marginal tax rate begins after reaching $510,301 of ordinary income—a near $500,000 difference.
+As of 2021, the top tax rate of 37% on ordinary income (e.g., interest, nonqualified dividends, and business income) begins after reaching a threshold of only $13,051.
+Compare these thresholds to those for single filers, where the top marginal tax rate begins after reaching $523,601 of ordinary income— more than a $500,000 difference.
 There is an even greater disparity between thresholds for married individuals filing jointly, where the top marginal rate begins at $628,301.
 Moreover, the top tax rate of 20% for preferential income, such as long-term capital gains (LTCG) and qualified dividends, begins after reaching a threshold of $13,250 for trusts, where the threshold for single filers is over $445,850 of income and for married filing jointly over $501,600 of income.

 As you can see, the amount of tax paid on the same amount of income can be much greater when taxed at the trust level rather than the individual taxpayer level.6